For me, Sunday August 8th 2010 was D-Day.

 Whereupon, VIP Pass around my neck, I entered the Festival gates.
 D-Day minus 1: a day of reconnaissance during which I lapped up live readings and discussions from such comic, literary and cultural figures as Tony Martin, Kathy Lette, Gretel Pinniger, Mike Carlton, Susan Maushart, Mungo MacCallum, Blanche d’Alpuget and Bob Hawke live on ice.
 Well, on stage anyway…

-But today, Sunday, it was my turn on that stage.
+But on Sunday, August 8th, it was my turn on that stage.

 As you will remember from Part 1, on this day I was to sit on the following ‘Author Panels’…